Licensing Guides

 Consider becoming an independent specialty contractor.
 Specialty electrical contractors own and operate their own businesses and can hire other licensed employees to work for them.

-To obtain a CCB license, you must be at least 18 years old, complete no fewer than 16 hours of training on law and business practices, and pass the necessary exam.
+To obtain a CCB license, you must be at least 18 years old, complete no fewer than 16 hours of pre-license training on law and business practices, and pass the necessary exam.
 Potential electrical contractors must also provide the CCB with surety bonds and proof of general liability insurance and workers’ compensation insurance.

 Benefits of Getting an HVAC License in Oregon